Dave Stieb turns 57 today.

 He and Roy Halladay are 1 and 1A at the top of the list for greatest Blue Jays pitcher ever.
 My opinion changes by the day, but generally I go with Stieb, figuring all those complete games and innings pitched have a value.
 Stieb was the best American League pitcher of the 1980's.

 Stieb was also, well the nice way to put it, a competitor.
-He liked to win, and he didn’t always take it well when a teammate would make a mistake behind him.
+He liked to win, and he didn't always take it well when a teammate would make a mistake behind him.
 I remember watching him glare at fielders from the mound.
-I’m sure all his teammates didn’t love him.
+I'm sure he wasn't loved by all his teammates.

 A few years ago, I asked Pat Hentgen a few questions about Stieb: